Description

 Using this definition on our asset we see for example:

-• The average time in days below previous high water mark over 5 years of GSRS Low Volatility Sub-strategy is 115 days, which is lower, thus better compared to the benchmark SPY (123 days) in the same period.
+• Looking at the average time in days below previous high water mark of 116 days in the last 5 years of GSRS Low Volatility Sub-strategy, we see it is relatively lower, thus better in comparison to the benchmark SPY (119 days)

 Performance (YTD)